wp-plugins/realhomes-xml-csv-property-listings-import/readme.txt

 == Description ==

-The RealHomes Add-On for [WP All Import](http://www.wpallimport.com/order-now/?utm_source=free-plugin&utm_medium=dot-org&utm_campaign=realhomes) makes it easy to bulk import your property listings to the RealHomes theme in less than 10 minutes.
+The RealHomes Add-On for [WP All Import](https://wordpress.org/support/plugin/wp-all-import) makes it easy to bulk import your property listings to the RealHomes theme in less than 10 minutes.

-The left side of the plugin looks just like RealHomes, and the right side displays a property listing from your XML/CSV file.
+The left side shows all of the fields that you can import to and the right side displays a property listing from your XML/CSV file.
 Then you can simply drag & drop the data from your XML or CSV into the RealHomes fields to import it.

 The importer is so intuitive it is almost like manually adding a property listing in RealHomes.